This post includes affiliate links.

-So, I came up with a quicker but very secure way of weaving in the ends.
-It does not take too long, but also does not come undone.
+So, I came up with a quick but very secure way of weaving in the ends.
+It does not take too long but also does not come undone.
 In the years that I have been crocheting, I have never had issues with my ends showing up again or my projects coming undone.

 And on top of that, you won’t even see where the ends are woven in.
 The looks seamless and just simply perfect.